Difference Between King Crab and Snow Crab

 What is King Crab?

-King crabs are a taxonomic group of decapod crustaceans that are found mainly in the oceans in cold climates.
+King crabs are a taxonomic group of decapod crustaceans found mainly in cold climates in the oceans.
 If we talk about their size, then they are big.
 These are mainly sold as food.

-In the early stages, crabs were placed in the superfamily Paguroidea because they were classified as a single hermit crab.
-But later a separate superfamily Lithoidea was created for the king crab in which it was placed.
+In the early stages, crabs were placed in the superfamily Paguroidea because they were classified as single hermit crabs.
+But later, a separate superfamily Lithoidea was created for the king crab in which it was placed.

-This superfamily is unanimously accepted by most scientists.
+Most scientists unanimously accept this superfamily.
 Apart from Neolithodes Diomedes, the king crab is also a marine species.

 There are other species of king crab, including lithodes, neolithodes, Paralithodes, and possibly lopholithodes.
-Apart from this, some parasitic species serve as their host such as Careproctus fish.
+Apart from this, some parasitic species, such as Careproctus fish, serve as their host.

 These parasites lay their eggs in the gill region of the crab and stay with them till they hatch and provide them with a protected environment.
 In this way, the king crab protects the eggs.

-Since it has thicker legs that’s why cooking provides a sweet and crunchy taste to seafood lovers.
-Due to thicker legs and spiked lines, for best results, it requires crab cracker tools.
+Since it has thicker legs, cooking provides a sweet and crunchy taste to seafood lovers.
+Due to thicker legs and spiked lines, it requires crab cracker tools for best results.

 What is Snow Crab?